 This suggests the need to focus efforts to discourage DUI among affluent young white men.

 II.
 Reducing DUI Trends

 Some techniques to reduce DUI are largely ineffective.
 They include increasing the cost of alcohol and long prison terms.
 On the other hand, researchers have found others to be effective.
 They include the following.

-Automatic license revocation.
+- Automatic license revocation.
 It’s the single most effective way to reduce DUI.
-However, adding required jail time is even more effective.
+Adding required jail time is even more effective.

 - Requiring ignition interlock devices.
-These prevent people with alcohol on their breath from starting a vehicle.
+These prevent people with alcohol on their breath from driving.

-Frank, R. and White, T. Under the Influence.
+- Frank, R. and White, T. Under the Influence.
 Putting Peer Pressure to Work.
-Princeton, NJ: Princeton U Press, 2020.
+Princeton: Princeton U Press, 2020.

 - CO Div Prob Serv.
 Older Adults Driving Under the Influence.
 Denver: The Div, 2019.

 - Nolan, J. Drug Courts in Practice.
 NY: Routledge, 2017.

 - Oh, S. et al. Driving under the influence of Alcohol.
 Findings from the NSDUH, 2002–2017.
 Add Behav, 2020, 106439.